ING: Czechia's inflationary tide is slowly receding

 Household demand remains subdued due to a decrease in purchasing power.
 However, rising car sales could bring a boost to the retail sector and also to the automotive industry.

 Inflation is slowly edging lower.
-And not only headline inflation but core inflation, too (for four consecutive months).
+And not only headline inflation but core inflation too (for four consecutive months).

 Czech GDP slipped into recession in second half 2022

-Czech economic growth softened in the last quarter of 2022 to a still positive 0.3% year-on-year.
+Czech economic growth softened in the last quarter of 2022 to a still positive 0.3% year on year.
 The two consecutive quarterly declines in a row, however, confirmed that the Czech economy slipped into a technical recession.
 The main negative contribution came from household consumption, which contracted more than 5% y/y in the second half of 2022.
-Consumer spending has been on a descending path since the last quarter of 2021 when household purchasing power was seriously hit by rising energy prices and accelerating headline inflation.
+Consumer spending has been on a descending path since the last quarter of 2021, when household purchasing power was seriously hit by rising energy prices and accelerating headline inflation.
 Additionally, the eurozone slowdown and the input supply problems of Czech car producers resulted in a significant slowdown of exports in the fourth quarter of the last year.

-We expect the annual growth of GDP to turn negative in the first half of 2023 due to still declining household consumption, investment demand, and only soft growth of government spending.
-During the remainder of 2023, however, the economy will likely show signs of a recovery, as gradually receding inflation will weigh less on the real purchasing power of households and the gradually improving external environment will support a gradual acceleration of exports.
+We expect the annual growth of GDP to turn negative in the first half of 2023 due to still declining household consumption, investment demand and only soft growth of government spending.
+During the remainder of 2023, however, the economy will likely show signs of a recovery, as gradually receding inflation will weigh less on the real purchasing power of households and the slowly improving external environment will support a gentle acceleration of exports.
 Yet investment demand will likely remain weak due to persistently high interest rates.
-Negative annual growth in the first half of 2023 and only a gradual recovery will result in an annual decline in 2023 of around -0.3%. chart.
+Negative annual growth in the first half of 2023 and only a gradual recovery will result in an annual decline in 2023 of around 0.3%. [chart].

 Industry depressed by expensive sources, wages and supply problems

 While the energy industry sector has been largely benefiting from the increase in energy prices, most industrial sectors are feeling the pain from the high cost of inputs and relatively robust growth of wages.
 In addition, Czech automotive producers have also been facing supply input problems, which have resulted in temporary outages of production at several car plants during February.
 While supply problems and pressure from expensive inputs are gradually fading, the stagnation of external demand will likely slow the recovery of car exports during the first half of 2023.
-Therefore, the growth of overall industrial output likely remained close to stagnation in the first quarter of 2023.
+Therefore the growth of overall industrial output likely remained close to stagnation in the first quarter of 2023.
 (For example, the Industrial Production basic index was lower in February 2023 by 2.6% versus December 2022).

 Car sales prevent retail sales from deeper fall

-Retail trade sales decreased in real terms by 6.4% y/y in February as households were still cutting their expenditures on food.
-Yet sales increased in stores with products which were not so hit by a price increase, such as clothing, leather goods, and footwear.
+Retail trade sales decreased in real terms by 6.4% y/y in February as households were still cutting their expenditure on food.
+Yet sales rose in stores with products which were not so hit by a price increase, such as clothing, leather goods and footwear.
 The main engine supporting retail sales has been car sales, which actually rose 4.2% y/y.
 It is worth mentioning that this cannot be fully attributed to rising demand but rather postponed deliveries of cars ordered earlier but held back by input supply problems.
 At least the good news is that demand for cars has not been affected by the adverse economic situation so far.
 And rising consumer sentiment looks promising for the retail sector.

 Improving sentiment of industrial producers signals better times